Author Guidelines

 Authors are invited to submit manuscripts that fall within the focus of the journal.
 Please follow the below guidelines, and contact the Managing Editor if you have any questions.
+Submissions should be made electronically through this website.
+Once submitted, the author can track the submission and communicate with the editors via the online journal management system.

 JCMS is a rapid publication journal - once your article has passed peer review it will be published immediately, unlike traditional publishing models which can mean a wait of months or even years before publication.